 You might be thinking of making a career change and want to apply for medical school.
-You may also be a foreign physician looking to transition your career to the U.S. Whatever your reasons for enrolling in medical school or applying to residency later in life; you are probably aware of the roll applicant age plays in admissions.
+You may also be a foreign physician looking to transition your career to the U.S. Whatever your reasons for enrolling in medical school or applying to residency later in life, you are probably aware of the role applicant age plays in admissions.
 As it turns out, age plays little significance in acceptance rates of applicants with transcripts, test scores, letters of recommendation, and an individual’s overall resume/cv hold equal value.

 In the following post, we will outline the advantages and disadvantages you may experience should you be accepted into medical school or residency later in life.

 Unlike traditional medical students and residents, you have seen the world.
 You have worked various jobs, learned how to deal with people, and learned a melange of skills.
 These things, although not directly related to medicine, could help you in the long run.
 It’s possible that after years of working in a professional setting, you have excellent people skills.
 Such skills could make interacting with patients and co-workers a breeze!

 Because most medical school and residency applicants are in their twenties, your age could be a sticking point for program admissions.
 This isn’t necessarily a bad thing, especially if you have a strong resume and test scores.
 Schools and residency programs are always looking to diversify the composition of their trainees.
 If you appear similar to other applicants in other areas on paper, you may very well get the stamp of approval and be accepted!

 Although standing out can be great when you are an applicant, it could be a problem once you get into a program.
 You may have trouble connecting with younger students and residents.
 If this is the case, you may want to focus on your studies even harder.
 Knowing the material could impress other students and help you be a favorite when scheduling study sessions or working in cohorts.

 You’ll avoid burnout.